smetj/uplook/README.rst

 What?
 -----

-A Python library to handle user supplied external variable lookups.
+A Python library and syntax to perform external lookups to retrieve argument values.

 Example
 -------